-On Tuesday, September 1, 2020, a 53-year-old plant helper with 2 years experience fell while attempting to close a hatch on the top of a bulk material trailer.
+On Tuesday, September 1, 2020, a 54-year-old plant helper with 2 years mining experience fell while climbing from the top of a dry bulk trailer to a load-out platform.
+He was attempting to close a hatch on the top of a bulk material trailer.
 The miner was wearing a fall protection harness, but his lanyard was not attached to a secure anchorage.